phanhieeus/yellow_sticky_traps_insects_detection/GETTING_STARTED.md

     --output inference_results
 ```

+### Inference Parameters

+Customize the inference process with these parameters:

+- `--model`: Path to the trained model file (default: runs/yolov8/best.pt)
+- `--input`: Path to input image or directory containing images
+- `--output`: Directory to save results (default: inference_results)
+- `--conf`: Confidence threshold (default: 0.35)
+  - Increase for fewer but more confident detections
+  - Decrease for more detections but potentially more false positives
+- `--iou`: IoU threshold for NMS (default: 0.45)
+  - Increase to be more strict about overlapping detections
+  - Decrease to allow more overlapping detections
+- `--device`: Device to run inference on (default: 0)
+  - Use -1 for CPU (not recommended)
+  - Use 0, 1, etc. for specific GPUs

 The inference script will:
 1. Process each image by splitting it into patches of size 864x864
 2. Run detection on each patch with confidence threshold of 0.35